-If you are using background music in your slideshow, click on the Music Preferences button in the Style & Music window of the Slideshow Creator to configure the preferences as follows:
+If you want to use background music in your slideshow, click the button ir the Style & Music window of the Slideshow Creator to add music as follows:

-- 1. In the Trim audio section you can trim the length of the music file you added as background music as follows: - use the player controls to find the desired start point for the music, and then click
+- 1. In the Add Background Music window, click the button, select the audio file you want to use, and then click Open. - 2.
+If necessary, you can repeat step 1 to add more audio files, and then use the buttons to set the playback order. - 3.
+In the Trim audio section you can trim the length of the audio files you added as background music as follows: - use the player controls to find the desired start point for the music, and then click ... - use the player controls to find the desired end point for the music, and then click ... - drag the markers on the music timeline to set the desired start and end times manually.

-- use the player controls to find the desired end point for the music, and then click . - drag the markers on the music timeline to set the desired start and end times manually.
+4. Select the Fade-in option to have the background music gradually fade-in at the beginning of the slideshow.

-- 2. Select the Fade-in option to have the background music gradually fade-in at the beginning of the slideshow. - 3.
-Select the Fade out option to have the background music gradually fade-out at the end of the slideshow. - 4.
+- 5. Select the Fade out option to have the background music gradually fade-out at the end of the slideshow. - 6.
 Click OK to save your changes.